Bira/octopus-carnival/_drafts/guns-of-wolfenstein-03.md

 reference.
 The timeline from the 2001 game, whose guns I talked about [here][2], was Wolfenstein-1.

+Here, we will take a look at the weapons that appear in Wolfenstein: The New Order, a game that was published _before_ The Old Blood (2014) but whose stories starts right when The Old Blood ends.
+We'll also make some mentions to the last game in the trilogy, The New Colossus (from 2017) but the weapons that make their debut in that game will be presented in a future post.

 ## The New Order Plot Overview (Contains Spoilers)

 Though this game was launched a year earlier, its story starts off right after